onsi/gomega/index.md

     Eventually(session.Out).Should(Say("Splines reticulated"))

 > Note that `Eventually(slice).Should(HaveLen(N))` probably won't do what you think it should -- eventually will be passed a pointer to the slice, yes, but if the slice is being `append`ed to (as in: `slice := append(slice, ...)`) Go will generate a new pointer and the pointer passed to `Eventually` will not contain the new elements.
 In such cases you should always pass `Eventually` a function that, when polled, returns the slice.
-> As with synchronous assertions, you can annotate asynchronous assertions by passing a format string and optional inputs after the `OmegaMatcher`.
+> As with synchronous assertions, you can annotate asynchronous assertions by passing a format string and optional inputs after the `GomegaMatcher`.

 ###Consistently